Organic Ingredients

 Licorice Root (Glycyrrhiza glabra)

 Native to southeast Europe and southwest Asia, licorice grows wild throughout many European nations and the Middle East.
-Only its roots - fresh or dried - are used medicinally.
-It is most often used to treat mucous membrane inflammation and to soothe coughs.
-Licorice has anti-inflammatory, antiulcer, expectorant, antiplatelet, antifungal, and antibacterial properties.*
+1 Only its roots – fresh or dried – are used for herbal remedies.
+It is most often used to manage mucous membrane inflammation and to soothe coughs.
+2

 Aloe Vera (Aloe barbadensis/capensis/vera)